Tim-xD/tim-xd.github.io/content/posts/sekaictf/notebook-viewer.md

 ```

 To execute the script, I used the XSS vulnerability I discovered earlier, embedding the link to the admin bot: `https://nbv-0-83.chals.sekai.team/?note=<img src=x onerror='[URL_ENCODED_SCRIPT]' />`.
-Using this technique, I was able to retrieve the entire flag, one letter at a time, by sending my link to the admin bot 4-5 times per letter to determine the consistently fastest letter.
+Using this technique, I was able to retrieve the entire flag, one letter at a time, by sending my link to the admin bot 4-5 times per character to determine the consistently fastest response.

 ```
 SEKAI{prOc3s5_IsoLAT10n_X5l34K5_fTW}